Sahra-Bile/YOURSHS-REST-API/README.md

        * For each endpoint, send the appropriate request and check the response  to ensure the endpoint is working correctly.

+# Credits
+    This project was created as a school project by my (Sahra Bile) in May-June 2023 and has been continuously updated on GitHub.

     <img width="1135" alt="Skärmavbild" src="https://github.com/Sahra-Bile/YOURSHS-REST-API/assets/114146124/0e1d885f-087f-4ea4-96da-79b349790656">